+If someone else injured you, you have the legal right to request compensation.
 When choosing a personal injury lawyer in Largo, make sure that the firm you choose handles cases that are similar to yours.
-A personal injury lawyer may handle just a few types of personal injuries or could handle a wide variety of cases.
-If you suffered injuries in a vehicle wreck, if a loved one suffered injuries in a nursing home abuse case, or if you suffered injuries in a workplace accident, you want a firm with experience in those areas.
+A personal injury attorney may handle just a few types of injury cases or could handle a wide variety of legal matters.
+For example, if you suffered injuries in a vehicle wreck or if a loved one is a victim of nursing home abuse, or if you were injured in a workplace accident, you need a firm with experience in those areas.

-Contact a Largo personal injury attorney at Dolman Law Group Accident Injury Lawyers, PA, for a free case evaluation after suffering accident or incident injuries or if you lost a loved one because of an accident or incident.
+Contact the dedicated Largo personal injury attorneys at Dolman Law Group Accident Injury Lawyers, PA, for a free consultation and case evaluation.
+We are here 24/7 if you've been injured in an auto accident or other incident or if you lost a loved one because of someone else's negligent or reckless actions.

 - Car accidents